jacygao/techblog/modular_monolith.md

 ### Cons of monolith architecture

 A lot of articles have talked about the drawbacks of a Monolith Architecture.
-In its deep core, the challage of a Monolith Architecture is around the difficulty to deal with the complexity of time and scale".
-This is mostly about the ability to make changes to the application, either adding a new library, fixing a bug or deploy an update, a monolith application introduces significant overhead when your development team grows.
+In its deep core, the challage of a Monolith Architecture is around the limitation when dealing with the complexity of time and scale.
+This is mostly about the ability to make changes to the application, either adding a new library, fixing a bug or deploy an update, a monolith application introduces significant overhead when your development team and the codebase grow.

-//TODO: delete the following:

-- all in one place and not reusable

-Bug in any module can potentially impact the entire application. difficult to adopt new technologies since changes in frameworks or languages will affect an entire application

-- harder to scale

-This simple approach has a limitation in size and complexity.
-The size of the application can slow down the start-up time.
-You must redeploy the entire application on each update.
-Continuous deployment is difficult. different modules have conflicting resource requirements

-- black box

-Application is too large and complex to fully understand and made changes fast and correctly.
-Impact of a change is usually not very well understood which leads to do extensive manual testing.

-//

 (https://mlsdev.com/blog/128-microservices-vs-monoliths-how-to-understand-when-it-s-time-to-use-the-former-option)
 (https://articles.microservices.com/monolithic-vs-microservices-architecture-5c4848858f59)

+Then Microservices was introduced to address these problems around scaling.
+However it introduces a whole different problems.

+Now there is Modular Monolith

 ### Modularity
 (Monolith Decomposition Patterns • Sam Newman • GOTO 2019)